PrincetonUniversity/software_testing/02_unittest/README.md

 ## Exercise 1

-Create a file called `circle_radius.py` that defines a function `circle_radius` that returns the radius of a circle given the area.
-Then create a second file called `test_circle_radius.py` for the unittests.
+Create a file called `bmi.py` that provides a function to compute the body mass index which is `bmi = mass / height**2`.
+Then create a second file called `test_bmi.py` for the unit tests.
+In addition to previous tests, be sure to include a check for division by zero (`ZeroDivisionError`) and a unit test where `mass` or `height` is `None`.

-If you finish early then start writing unit tests for the scripts for your research work or look at the [`unittest`](https://docs.python.org/3/library/unittest.html) documentation.
+If you finish early then start writing unit tests for your own research software or look at the [`unittest`](https://docs.python.org/3/library/unittest.html) documentation.

 ## setUp() and tearDown()